4 Vision

 4.6 R Coding from Image – Two-step Approach

-Instead of relying on only one vision LLM, what if we combine a vision LLM with another LLM that is good at coding?
+Instead of relying on only one VLM, what if we combine a VLM with another LLM that is good at coding?

 query("Provide a clear and detailed description of the image to accurately recreate it as a chart.
 Include the type of plot, data points, axis labels, scale, colours, and any other relevant details needed for precise reproduction."